Mikesfirst/Slice-of-NYC/README.md

 # Slice-of-NYC
-Website created using Django that generates a day in NYC based on user preferences using Yelp's API
+Website created using Django that generates a day in NYC based on user preferences and Yelp's API